TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin

+Unfortunately v1.6.0 doesn't work with EC SLP Ed. v3.6.6.
+I didn't check.
+It doesn't allow zip comments or tails, eg from using WinRAR.
+Next version will scour every file for a password like "VanityHashNonceF" and, if found, vary only those exact Bytes, without adding any tail (renewed support for v3.6.6).

 The file size limit for v1.6.0 is actually only ~2MB, not ~2GB!
-Next version will fix this by properly allocating memory in each thread (I've successfully tested over a GigaByte, but only using 1 thread due to RAM limit).
-There will be a QCheckBox lock on the Script input, drag-&-drop for a file, more animated icons, more elegant Python with a bugfix or two.
-There might be multi-file input too (vanitizing NFT collections overnight etc).
+Next version will fix this by properly allocating memory in each thread (I've successfully tested 1.7GB using 2 Threads).
+There will be a QCheckBox lock on the Script input, drag-&-drop for many files, more animated icons, more elegant Python with a bugfix or two.
+Instead of renaming files, will just create new folder when needed.
 There's an issue when vanitizing a plain text file like .cpp or .py, because appending a nonce is adding characters to the document.
 Such files can be checked afterward.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshots/v1.5.0.png)